hcnoh/hcnoh.github.io/about.md

 ---

 ## About Me
-I am a machine learning research engineer currently working in the AI Research of the new growth business division of [Innodep](https://innodep.co.kr/renew/eng/).
+I am a machine learning research engineer currently working in the AI Research of New Innovative R&D division of [Innodep](https://innodep.co.kr/renew/eng/).
 I am working for Innodep to advance their current smart monitoring solution and develop a new AI-based smart security platform.

 I am familiar with probability and statistics, and I am also good at dealing with deep learning frameworks like PyTorch and TensorFlow.